Benvenuto Cellini: Autobiography

 Parts of his tale recount some extraordinary events and phenomena; such as his stories of conjuring up a legion of devils in the Colosseum, after one of his mistresses had been spirited away from him by her mother; of the marvelous halo of light which he found surrounding his head at dawn and twilight after his Roman imprisonment, and his supernatural visions and angelic protection during that adversity; and of his being poisoned on two separate occasions.

+A copy of the manuscript was discovered by Antonio Cocchi and printed at Cologne, Germany in 1728.

-The autobiography was translated into English by Thomas Roscoe, by John Addington Symonds, by Robert H.H.
-Cust, Sidney J.A.
-Churchill (1910), by Anne Macdonell, and George Bull.
-It has been considered and published as a classic, and commonly regarded as one of the more colorful autobiographies (certainly the most important autobiography from the Renaissance).
+It has been translated into English by Thomas Nugent (1771), the first time Cellini's work was available in English, Thomas Roscoe (1822), John Addington Symonds (1887), Anne Macdonell (1903), Sidney J.A.
+Churchill (1910), Robert H.H.
+Cust (abridged) (1910), George Bull (1956), and by Julia Conaway Bondanella and Peter Bondanella (2002).
+Considered a classic, it is commonly regarded as one of the more colorful autobiographies from the Renaissance and one of the most important.